RCMast3r/data_acq/README.md

     - I want each CAN ID to have its own protobuf message. perhaps in the protobuf message I will also include the CAN ID as a fixed part of the protobuf message in the creation of the proto file.

     - I know that I will be using cantools to create the DBC file so I might as well extend that creation script to create the proto at the same time.
 Additionally, I know that I will be using tim's auto-magic nix-proto for creation of the python auto-gen code.

+## automation goals
+- [ ] dbc and proto file generation using CI
+- [ ] proto python lib using CI and the proto file that was generated from CI (using tim's nix flake)
+- [ ] binary proto schema generation from the generated proto file using an addition to tim's nix flake
+- [ ] CI generated platformio c/c++ library from DBC

+## automation requirements:
+- [ ] nix flake packaging of all non existing packaged
+- [ ] creation of at least 3 CI jobs

 ## high level overview
 input:
 - protobuf stream (will be from CAN, this prototype will be from a port)